 I don’t pretend to understand it all, but I have seen and felt evidence of something much bigger than us.
 Genelle sure did in that collapsed tower.

-Work and recreational activity are important.
+Work and recreational activities are important.
 So is time for personal reflection.
-Some of us are so busy with daily activities that we forget to pause and reflect occasionally.
+Some of us are so busy with our daily lives that we forget to pause and reflect occasionally.
 To try to figure out what's really going on in the political arena - despite what people would have us believe – and how our connection with a higher power - or lack of it - might affect us day-to-day.

 Don't be afraid to discuss these things with friends or loved ones if you get the chance.
 Not to argue for arguments sake.
 Of course, some strong discussion is natural as we attempt to reach conclusions - if only tentatively - but try to avoid breaking up families or relationships over it.
 Life is too precious and short to simply discard friends or loved ones we're not seeing eye-to-eye with.
 Don't be afraid to change your mind or to admit that you did.
 Some of the wisest, most successful people who ever lived allowed their thinking to evolve over time and said so.